-Superman Reborn in Black and White: Murphy's Visual Activism
+Superman Reborn in Black and White: The Visual Activism of Murphy

 Young Superman in his twenties with curly black hair, black and white digital illustration in Sean Murphy style